 There are three doors on the right side of the room, the first one is also a bedroom where my roommate was billeted (her room has its own bathroom), the second door leads to a shower and toilet (this is what I used), and the third is the bedroom where I stayed.

 Toiletries were provided and there were also complimentary coffee and tea.
-The kitchen is equipped with a fridge, water heating pot, and microwave oven.
-It was obviously made for you to never leave the room because everything was already there haha…
+The kitchen is equipped with a fridge, a water heating pot, and a microwave oven.
+It was obviously made for you to never leave the room because everything was already there.

 I went to my room and thought, where’s the aircon?
 Then I remembered that I was in Baguio, lol.

 The bed, let’s talk about the bed.
 It has a thick and soft comforter that felt so good to snuggle in that I never want to wake up.
-I swear when I go under it, I’m out in a few minutes.
+I swear whenever I go under it, I’d be out in a few minutes.
 It was ultra comfortable and I imagine more so if the weather was really cold.
 It’s May so the weather in Baguio was not on freezing levels, nevertheless, it was cool enough to not sweat a lot.

 Azalea has its in-house resto café called, Tradisyon.
 This is where we had breakfast buffet-style while dinner and lunch were served to us by the staff.
 They serve Filipino food and I must say they were scrumptious.

-There was a make-your-own noodles station and I had fun making my own mami.
-I went too far with the chili sauce though so I I spent a few minutes coughing like I was dying, lol.
+There was a make-your-own noodle station and I had fun making my own mami.
+I went too far with the chili sauce though so I spent a few minutes coughing like I was dying, lol.
 So go easy on the chili babe.

 My roommate turned out to be Trisha Velarmino of P.S.
 I’m on my way.
 This woman has been around the world and she told me that when it comes to customer service, the Filipinos remain number 1.
 I have to agree especially with Azalea.
 Their staff is well-mannered, always ready to help, always greeting us with a smile.
 Indeed, they are one of the reasons my stay at Azalea has been comfortable.